-Ecopetrol SA (EC), Colombia’s largest oil company, gained the most in eight months in New York trading after saying first-quarter profit rose 37 percent.
+Ecopetrol SA (EC:US), Colombia’s largest oil company, gained the most in eight months in New York trading after saying first-quarter profit rose 37 percent.

 Ecopetrol’s American depositary receipts gained 4.3 percent to $67.48 at the close, the steepest one-day gain since Aug.
 29. The Standard & Poor’s 500 index advanced 0.6 percent.
 Colombian markets were closed for a holiday.

 Profit climbed to 4.27 trillion pesos ($2.42 billion) from 3.11 trillion pesos a year earlier, the Bogota-based company said in a filing to Colombia’s financial regulator after markets closed yesterday.